theclarkeorbit/theclarkeorbit.github.io/content/blogs/blog/adearlittlething.md

     .. what the caterpillar calls the end of the world, philosophers call a butterfly.

-The birth of my first child is already a moment that fills me with joy, but it is not experienced as a joyful moment.
-It is too biblical for that.
-Thunder and lightening.
-Creation and destruction.
-Brahma and Maheshwara.
+The birth of my first child is already a moment that fills me with joy, but it is not experienced as a joyful moment, it is too biblical for that.
+Thunder and lightening, Creation and destruction, Brahma and Maheshwara.

 Shock and Awe and infinite respect.

 Welcome to our world Kaveri.
 We shall not let you down.